lanacaplana/lanacaplana.github.io/site/content/post/assess_productivity_remote/index.md

   previewOnly: false
 summary: "Depending on the type of business, specialised discipline and business KPIs one can apply different approaches to ..."
 tags:
-  - "Productivity"
-  - "RemoteWork"
+  - "remote"
-  - "PerformanceManagement"
+  - "productivity"
-  - "WorkplaceCulture"
+  - "people analytics"
-  - "Analytics"
+  - "corporate culture"
 categories:
   - "Distributed teams"
 ---